Umbrella Insurance for Auto: Extra Liability Protection Explained

 Pincher's Pro Tip

 Even if your net worth is modest, umbrella insurance protects your future earnings too.
-Courts can garnish wages from judgments — meaning a lawsuit today can follow your paycheck for years.
-A $300/year umbrella policy is a small price for that peace of mind.
+Courts can garnish wages from civil judgments — meaning a lawsuit today can cost you money for decades.
+With $1 million in coverage available for as little as $300–$600/year, it's one of the smartest financial decisions you can make.

 Trusted by Thousands